Home » New York Mafia Locations » This Location

 DeMeo disappeared on January 10th, 1983, after he attended a meeting with members of his own crew.

-His family knew that something was wrong when he failed to show up at his daughter's birthday party.
+His family realized that something was wrong when he failed to attend his daughter's birthday party.

 Ten days later, a local businessman called the police to report that a maroon Cadillac Coupe DeVille had been abandoned in the parking lot of the Varuna Boat Club in Sheepshead Bay.

-Inside the trunk, the authorities found DeMeo's body.
+The authorities found DeMeo's body inside the trunk.
 He had been shot multiple times in the head.

-Roy was well aware that his life was in danger.
+The mobster was aware that his life was in danger.
 In the days leading up to his death, he had reportedly thought about faking his own death.

 Before leaving to attend the meeting, he deliberately left his ring, wallet, and watch at home—a sign that he knew he wasn't coming back.